wyntau/angular-require/README.md

 ## angular-require
 use require in angular painless

 ### Usage
 1. load `angular-require.js` before your app's init function.
 You can load it using require.js or just write in html.
-2. include `ngRequire` in your angular module's dependence.
+2. include `ngRequire` in your angular app's dependence.
 3. Done.

 Ater doing above, you can use require to load your modules and dependencies asynchronous.